 The Myth of Alcyone

-Alkyone and Keix were transformed into birds after their hubris against the gods.
+Alkyone and her husband Keix were punished by the gods for their hubris and transformed into birds.
 From the myth come the «alkyonide days», periods of peace in winter.